Suicidal thoughts

 - Tell someone you trust how you feel and about the thoughts you have.

 When we feel bad, we are often more judgemental about ourselves than we would be about a friend.
 Then we need to turn our perspective around and remind ourselves of how we would approach a loved one who feels bad and is having a hard time.
-How would you care for a friend who was feeling bad?
+How would you care for a friend who was feeling unwell?

 If you need to talk to someone